 - Runners may continue to advance around the bases as long as the play is still considered live.

 - Runners may score as long as the play is still live.
 Once the play is considered to be dead as per rule 58 runners must return to the previously occupied base EXCEPT when running home; should a runner already have passed the commitment line PRIOR to the play being considered dead the runner shall

 - A hit ball is in play so long as it remains inside the fenced area of the field and runners may continue to advance as far as they want.

 - Leadoffs are not allowed.
-The ball must cross home plate before the base runner(s) can leave the base(s).
-When a base runner leaves the base before the pitched ball crosses home plate the umpire shall call “leadoff”.
+The ball must be hit into play before the base runner(s) can leave the base(s).
+When a base runner leaves the base before the ball is put into play the umpire shall call “leadoff”.
 All base runners will return to their original positions with the count on the batter to remain the same.
-No outs shall be occur and no runs shall score.
+No outs shall occur and no runs shall score.

 - Obstruction – Obstruction can be called on a defensive player if the bag or plate is not partly exposed.
 Defensive players may not stand on the baseline without the ball.
 The runner will be awarded the base.

 - Interference – Interference will be called on an offensive player if the runner contacts a fielder attempting to make a play on the ball.
 The runner will be called out.